SolidBlock-cn/BRRP/README-en.md

 dependencies {
     modImplementation("pers.solid:brrp-fabric:<mod version>-<minecraft_version>")
-    // the note can be found in the "Way 1" section
 }
 ```
+The note in the "Method 1" also applies to "Method 2".

+### Check whether the configuration is finished

 Refresh the project, and check if this library is normally loaded.
 For example, in IntelliJ IDEA, you can double-click Shift, input `RuntimeResourcePack`.
 If you can find this class, and codes and comments are correctly loaded, you can conclude that the project is correctly loaded.